-Last but not least, the lab is one of the most iconic family pets there is.
+The lab is one of the most iconic family pets there is.
 They thrive in almost any climate and environment with proper exercise and love being with family of all sizes and types.
 They are easy to groom and train and though they do have joint problems, are an overall perfect companion breed for any family or reason.

 This is a great dog for someone not only looking for a companion pet, but a service pet as well.
 This hard working and highly intelligent dog has a history in herding and knows how to get things done.
 They are very healthy and while needing regular brushing, are generally an easy dog to take care of.
 Be sure to get them a job and space to run and they will be one of the best family dogs you can have.

 One of the bigger dogs on this list and often thought out as a bully breed, the boxer is actually a very kind and gentle soul.
 The easy to train nature will come out most with lots of exercise though they should be kept away from both heat and cold.
 They are the easiest dog to groom and their great family nature makes them simple to take care of by anyone in the family.
 Watch out though, this dog is known to have a high cancer rate.

 Perhaps more known for their cute looks, the Corgi makes a great pet for older kids and adults that need a friend.
 Like many pets on the list, it does need more exercise, however, it's a trainable dog with a history in being the companion to royalty.
 Keep in mind this dog will need weekly brushing and is known to have back problems.